kenneym/kenneym.github.io/skills.md

 ## <span style="color:teal">Leadership</span>:

 ### Experience:
-- **Chair of the Magnuson Center for Entrepreneurship** : Collectively, the student board organizes student entrepreneurship activities and workshops, draws student interest to venture capital and entrepreneurship, engages with Dartmouth alum in the innovation space, and works with administration on programming, funding structure, and the development of programs such as the TuckLab Program listed below.As chair, I manage our leaders and work with Center’s Alumni Board as our representative.
+- **Chair of the Magnuson Center for Entrepreneurship** : Collectively, the student board organizes student entrepreneurship activities and workshops, draws student interest to venture capital and entrepreneurship, engages with Dartmouth alum in the innovation space, and works with the administration on programming, funding structure, and the development of academic programs such as the [TuckLab Program](https://www.tuck.dartmouth.edu/about/pilot-programs/tucklab).
+As chair, I work with our leaders to implement the Center's key programs, and work with the Center’s Alumni Board as our representative.

 - **Cofounder of Morton's Top Floor Coffee** : [Built a specialty cold-brew coffee company](/experiences/top-floor) & operated directly on campus.
 Sourced roasted beans through partnership with Flight Coffee co., a New Hampshire specialty roastery, brewed locally, delivered direct-to-dorm for our student customers.
-Through this process, I developed skills in leadershi, team-management, strategy, and negotiation.
+Through this process, I developed skills in leadership, team-management, buisness strategy, and negotiation.

-- **Captain of Manchester Essex Cross Country Team** : My senior year of high school, acting as captain of our high school cross-country team allowed me to develop my footing as a leader.
+- **Captain of Manchester Essex Cross Country Team** : Throughout my senior year of high school, acting as captain of our high school cross-country team allowed me to develop my footing as a leader.

 <br/>